 The Best Digital Bathroom Scales of 2021

 The Eufy Smart Scale is the most accurate performer in our testing.
 Its sensors and app organize a suite of interesting and engaging data.
 The app is clear, and the device itself is available in two different pleasing and compact visual packages.
 When we crunch the numbers, the Eufy scores at the top.
-The Eufy performs well while also being an excellent value.
+Even better, its top-notch performance is coupled with an affordable price tag.
 You can pay a lot more and not get the accuracy and clarity of this Eufy Smart Scale C1.

 Our only gripe is a minor one.
 Citizens of the British Commonwealth watch their body mass in stones.
-Some scales report in stones (in addition to standard pounds and kilograms), but the Eufy is not one of these.
-Aside from this one minor drawback, the Eufy Smart Scale is one we can recommend for users of all sorts.
+Some scales report in stones (in addition to standard pounds and kilograms), but the Eufy does not offer this measurement.
+Aside from this one minor drawback, the Eufy Smart Scale is the one we'd recommend to most users.
 You can use it as a simple bathroom scale or with its app and various data types to watch metrics with greater resolution.
 App-tracking is our preferred way to monitor changes in body weight.
 We find that tracking these changes in graphic form is a motivational and concise way to record your progress.
 You don't need to remember exactly how your weight is changing; the app knows for you.

 The Eatsmart Scale is one of the best from start to finish.
 When it comes to reliability, accuracy, and visual appeal, EatSmart is in with the best of the best.
 If you don't want or need your weight recorded automatically by an app, it is the best.
 It is only the lack of an app that sets the EatSmart behind the Eufy Smart Scale.
 When you consider the low purchase price of the EatSmart Scale, its performance is impressive.